UC-IEEE/uc-apaxy-mod/README.md

-#  Apaxy by @adamwhitcroft
+#   Apaxy mod_autoindex theme
+### Classy Apache directory indexes made easy

-Very small modifications for ieee.uc.edu by @ernstki.
+Originally by @AdamWhitcroft ([home][ah]), with ery small modifications for ieee.uc.edu by @ernstki.
 The IEEE-specific customizations are maintained in a separate "ieee" branch, so this repository is ready for any on-campus to clone and start using.
 (You'll want to customize the contact email in the footer is all; see below for instructions.)

 ## Getting started